sketchplugins/plugin-directory/README.md

 - [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings
 - [🕵🏻‍ Find and Replace Text](https://github.com/chriswetterman/sketch-find-and-replace-text), by Chris Wetterman: Find and replace text throughout your Sketch document
 - [🖼 Undraw.co Illustrations for Sketch](https://github.com/martingalovic/sketch-undraw), by Martin Galovic:
+- [🦁 A Lion](https://github.com/KevinGutowski/A-Lion), by Kevin Gutowski: Align your layers to a key layer.

 ## Sorted by last update (newest on top)